OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

 A cycle is a :term:`simple cycle` if the path is simple, except for the first and last vertices being the same.

-.. inlineav:: GIntroPathDefCON ss
+.. inlineav:: GIntroPathCON dgm
    :output: show

 A graph with relatively few edges is called a :term:`sparse graph`, while a graph with many edges is called a :term:`dense graph`.